Lisa Bonet files for divorce from Jason Momoa nearly 2 years after separation

 LOS ANGELES (AP) — Lisa Bonet has filed for divorce from Jason Momoa 18 years after the two actors became a couple.

-The 56-year-old Bonet, whose legal name is Lilakoi Moon, filed documents to end her marriage to the 44-year-old Momoa in Los Angeles County Court on Monday.
+Bonet, 56, whose legal name is Lilakoi Moon, filed documents to end her marriage to Momoa, 44, in Los Angeles County Court on Monday.
 The filing comes nearly two years after they announced their separation.

 The petition cites irreconcilable differences as the reason for the split.
 The filing says neither person should get financial support and that the two have agreed on how to split their assets.
 The documents say they should have joint custody of their 16-year-old daughter and 15-year-old son.